DCC-EX/dcc-ex.github.io/docs/turntables/turntable-ex.rst

 * A supported stepper motor controller and stepper motor
 * A hall effect (or similar) sensor for homing
 * A dual relay board (or similar) if you wish to use the phase switching capability
+* A suitable power supply - note that your chosen stepper controller/motor will dictate this, see note below
 * A turntable capable of being driven by a stepper motor
+* A prototyping shield is highly recommended, especially when using a Nano, and the pictured version is preferred over the screw terminal version
+* Dupont type wires to connect the components, male to female or female to female as required

 .. image:: ../_static/images/turntable-ex/nano-v3.png
   :alt: Nano V3